OfficeDev/teams-toolkit/docs/cicd/README.md

 > Note: The provision step is expected to run separately by hand or by workflow.
 Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and save required secrets into GitHub secrets to generate file `default.userdata`.

 ### Environment Variables
-Steps to create environment variables:
+Steps to create environment variables in GitHub:
-1. In the project `Setting` page, navigate to `Environments` section and click `New environment`.
+1. In the project `Settings` page, navigate to `Environments` section and click `New environment`.
 1. Enter a name for your environment.
 The default environment name provided in the template is `test_environment`.
 Click `Configure environment` to proceed.
-1. In the next page, click `Add Secret` to add secrets for each of the item listed in the below table.
+1. In the next page, click `Add Secret` to add secrets for each of the items listed in the table below.

 |Name|Description|
 |---|---|